OneTrueKirk/onetruekirk.github.io/yield.md

 # Money Creation, Rates, and Risk

-There are countless moving parts in the economy, making it tricky to untangle the threads or understand cause and effect.
+There are countless moving parts in the economy, making it tricky to untangle the threads or understand cause and effect in inflation, economic shocks, and periods of growth or decline.
 Many blame the '[Great Recession](https://en.wikipedia.org/wiki/Great_Recession)' on the excess and irresponsible lending of banks, and wild financial speculation in mortgage backed securities.

 On November 15, 2008 (not two months from the Genesis Block) [the G20 characterized the situation](https://georgewbush-whitehouse.archives.gov/news/releases/2008/11/20081115-1.html) as follows: